ZippedArrays.jl

 builds a 3-dimensional array of size (2,3,4) and whose elements are 2-tuples of type Tuple{Int,Float64}.

 Compared to the zip function which only provides means to iterate through its arguments, a zipped array can be accessed in random order and for reading and writing.
-This makes zipped arrays useful for multi-key sorting.
+This makes zipped arrays useful for in-place multi-key sorting.
 For instance:

 sort!(ZippedArray(A,B);